Legitimacy (family law): Contemporary situation

 Legitimacy also continues to be relevant to hereditary titles, with only legitimate children being admitted to the line of succession.
 Some monarchs, however, have succeeded to the throne despite the controversial status of their legitimacy.
 For example, Elizabeth I succeeded to the throne though she was legally held illegitimate as a result of her parents' marriage having been annulled after her birth.
 Her older half-sister Mary I had acceded to the throne before her in a similar circumstance: her parents' marriage had been annulled in order to allow her father to marry Elizabeth's mother.

 Annulment of marriage does not currently change the status of legitimacy of children born to the couple during their putative marriage, i.e., between their marriage ceremony and the legal annulment of their marriage.
 For example, canon 1137 of the Roman Catholic Church's Code of Canon Law specifically affirms the legitimacy of a child born to a marriage that is declared null following the child's birth.

-While illegitimate children could not become priests in the Catholic Church until 1983, this is no longer the case.
+As of 1983, illegitimate children no longer need special dispensations to become priests in the Catholic Church.

 The Catholic Church never held illegitimacy as an obstacle to baptism, even infant baptism.
 This stance was re affirmed by Pope Francis when he argued that the mothers had done the right thing by giving life to the child and should not be shunned by the church:

 In our ecclesiastical region there are priests who don't baptise the children of single mothers because they weren't conceived in the sanctity of marriage.
 These are today's hypocrites.
 Those who clericalise the church.
 Those who separate the people of God from salvation.
 And this poor girl who, rather than returning the child to sender, had the courage to carry it into the world, must wander from parish to parish so that it's baptised!